I research and write in the following areas:

 - digital humanities in the Indian context, focusing on archives, decolonial digital pedagogy, and DH curriculum development

 - post-9/11 literary, cultural, and digital texts about Muslims in America, including the racialization of Muslims, political and cultural practices of minority citizenship, hashtag activism, and race and trauma

 - Thorat, Dhanashree.
 “Colonial Topographies of Internet Infrastructure: The Sedimented and Linked Networks of the Telegraph and Submarine Fiber Optic Internet.”
 South Asian Review.
 Ed.
 Roopika Risam and Rahul Gairola.
 (2019).
-(This is an earlier version of the article that can be downloaded without a paywall.)

 - Special Issue Editor & Contributor, “Digital Humanities in India,” Asian Quarterly: A Journal of Contemporary Issues, 15.4 (2017): 4-12.